-The previously landfarmed area within W1911 was sampled again this monitoring period.
+Soil analysis of the previously landfarmed area W1911 was performed again this monitoring period.
 The corresponding results indicated that the parcel of land is still above surrender criteria for mid to high range petroleum hydrocarbons and total recoverable sodium.
-The total recoverable sodium concentrations have marginally increased in 2022-2023 since the previous monitoring period, and now no longer meet the limit of surrender.
-Area W2205 was also sampled again this monitoring period, and the results indicate that this land area remains above surrender criteria for mid to high range petroleum hydrocarbons, chloride, soluble salts and total recoverable sodium.
+The total recoverable sodium concentrations have marginally increased in 2023/24 since the previous monitoring period, and do not meet the limit of surrender.
+Rainfall has been lower than the long-term average during this monitoring year, and the prevailing onshore winds are often salt water laden, both factors potentially contributing to the slightly higher sodium levels.

+Area W2205 was also sampled again this monitoring period, and the results indicate that this land area remains above surrender criteria for mid to high range petroleum hydrocarbons and total recoverable sodium.
+Although it is noted that three out of the four transects were within surrender limits for total recoverable sodium.